kubeflow/website/content/docs/onpremise/deploy.md

 ## Before you start

 1. Verify that Istio is supported in the current Kubernetes environment.
-You can do that by checking that following flags are set:
+You can do that by checking that following API server flags are set:

 ```bash
   --service-account-issuer